ahadu055/GDG-Beginner-Capstone-Team7/README.md

  How to Run the Project

 1. Clone or download the repository
-2. Open the project folder
+2. Open the MAIN FILE folder
 3. Double-click `index.html` (or open it with Live Server)

 > Note: You need an internet connection for the TMDB API to fetch movie data.